Al-Mclean/homebridge-iammeter-accessory/README.md

 ## Install Development Dependencies

-To install this plug-in via the HomeBridge GUI, simply search for "IAMMeter" within the plug-in search and then install the package "homebridge-iaameter-accessory" from the list.
+To install this plug-in via the HomeBridge GUI, simply search for "IAMMeter" within the plug-in search and then install the package "homebridge-iammeter-accessory" from the list.

 For Manual install, enter the below command into the system terminal
 ```